1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: During the Equinoxes (March 21 and September 23).

-14. The sun is overhead at the Tropic of Cancer on:
+14. The sun is overhead at the Tropic of Cancer on_____________.

 A) March 21